zepp/SimpleMVP/README.md

 * `getLayoutId` returns layout ID to be inflated
 * `getMenuId` returns menu ID to be inflated.
 0 is returned if fragment or dialog does not have a menu.
-* `onStateChanged`
+* `onStateChanged` updates views state
-* `onInitPresenter`
+* `onInitPresenter` creates or gets presenter

 `onStateChanged` method is called when new state is received.
-In this method view appearance is updated, e.g. controls are enabled or disabled, text is changed.
-Method invocation is affected by view lifecycle so if view is paused then method is not invoked.
-When view is paused, new state is queued to be used later so it is not lost.
+Views appearance is updated in this method, e.g. controls are enabled or disabled, text is changed and so on.
+Some views or adapters do not need to be updated each time state is updated. `onFirstStateChange` method is preferable in such case because it is called only once when view is resumed.
+Both methods invocation is affected by views lifecycle so if view is paused then methods are not invoked but queued to be called later when view becomes ready.

 `onInitPresenter` method is called when presenter initialization is required (view has no valid presenter reference). `MvpPresenterManager` reference is passed to this method to instantiate new presenter or lookup existing presenter by ID.

 ## Error handling

 Every presenter handler invocation is wrapped by try-catch statement so application does not crash if something bad happens.
 Thrown exception is logged.

+Custom error handler can be installed using `MvpPresenterManager::initialize` method.

 # Custom presenter handlers